 - Meet the deadlines.
 The deadlines are important.
-Be sure that you understand and follow the deadlines that apply to things you must do.
+Be sure that you understand and follow the deadlines - that apply to things you must do.
 There are also deadlines our plan must follow.
 (If you think we are not meeting our deadlines, you can file a complaint.
-Section J on page 156 tells you how to file a complaint.) - Ask for help if you need it.
+Section J on page 160 tells you how to file a complaint.) - Ask for help if you need it.
 If you have questions or need help at any time, please call Customer Care at 1-800-787-3311 (TTY: 711).
 We're available Monday Friday, from 8 a.m.
 8 p.m.
 Central time.
 However, please note that our automated phone system may answer your call after hours, during weekends, and holidays.
-Please leave your name and telephone number, and we'll call you back by the end of the next business day.
+Please leave your name and telephone number, and we'll call you back by

+At a glance: How to make a Level 1 Appeal to ask the plan to continue your care the end of the next business day.
 The call is free.
 Visit MyHumana.com for 24-hour access to information such as claims history, eligibility, and Humana's drug list.
 There you can also use the physician finder and get health news and information.
 Or call the Senior HelpLine at 1-800-252-8966, TTY: 1-888-206-1327, Monday through Friday from 8:30 a.m. to 5:00 p.m.
 The call and help are free.